simon-ritchie/apysc/docs_src/source/graphics_begin_fill.md

 ## Fill color setting

-A fill color can be set by the `color` argument, and this is required.
+The `color` argument sets the fill color, and the `begin_fill` interface requires this argument.

 ```py
 # runnable